-If you’re just getting started with Java, the Scanner class is a great tool to help you read user input.
+If you’re starting with Java, the Scanner class is a great tool to help you read user input.
 In this article, we’ll show you how to use it and some of its most common features.

 Post Type: | Core Java Tutorial, Java Programs Tutorial |